 The Department admits applicants only in September.
-The deadline for the receipt of completed applications for the 2021-2022 year is December 8, 2020.
-Supporting documents must be submitted by December 15, 2020.
+The deadline for the receipt of completed applications for September 2024 admission is December 13, 2023.

 To be eligible for admission to the doctoral program, applicants must normally have an MA in the academic study of Religion (at least 4Y equivalent), preceded by an appropriate undergaduate degree with specialization in Religion or in cognate subjects, with courses broadly equivalent in number and distribution to the University of Toronto’s Specialist program in Religion (10Y equivalent; see admission to the MA).
 They must also have suitable language preparation and an average of at least A- in their MA courses, with no individual grade falling below B. In practice, students admitted tend to have A averages.
 In interpreting equivalency in an applicant’s previous course work, the Department considers the aggregate of the applicant’s study at both the undergraduate and graduate level.

 The Department considers the MDiv degree to be a professional degree in Theology, and not equivalent to an MA in Religion.

 Students will need to have language preparation that enables them to meet the language requirements of the doctoral program within the normal expectations of time.
 In practice this usually means that the students admitted must have already achieved competence in at least one language of modern scholarship and at least one source language where applicable.
 Students who would like to pursue doctoral studies in Religion in this Department are advised to provide well in advance for appropriate language study in their BA and MA programs.

 In the rare case where a student is admitted without sufficient breadth or quantity of course work in Religion or without appropriate language preparation, she or he will be asked to take additional study, either before admission or during an extended doctoral program as stipulated in the offer of admission.